-Any items/lunch money brought into school for a student will be placed in the office.
-Notice will be sent to the student and it will be his responsibility to get the item between classes, at lunch, or after school.
+Any items/lunch money brought into school for a student will be placed on the pick-up table.
+Notice will be sent to the student and it will be their responsibility to get the item between classes, at lunch, or after school.